jnliou/crimeanalysis/README.md

 * The chart also includes a dropdown for the user so they can choose and analyze the trends for each category for a better understanding.
 * Each category is then split into various sub-categories, the chart allows the user to see not only the overall trends for a particular category but also the number of offenses that occurrred in each category.
 * We used Chart.js to plot.

+Analysis of Trends

+* The data was broadly split into three categories in terms of who these crimes were committed against – Person, Property and Society.
+* It was quite interesting to note that the besides Property the other categories had a downward trend in terms of offenses that were being committed.
+* All offenses under Property had a constant rise, larceny being the highest.

 ### Pie Chart and Pivot Table
 ![pie](data/piechart.png)